 Write a Letter to a Persecuted Brother or Sister

-Please consider joining us in writing letters to believers who, like Maryam and Marziyeh were, are isolated in prison because of the gospel.
+Please consider joining us in writing letters to believers who, like Professor Tarfa, are isolated in prison because of the Gospel.

-Click the button on the sidebar and we will send you a digital packet that contains everything you need to write your own letters and even organize a small letter-writing event.
+After submitting the form, a message will appear with two clickable hyperlinks.
+Click these links to download your digital packet that contains everything you need to write your own letters and even organize a small letter-writing event.
 The packet is complete with profiles of prisoners, simple guidelines, and even a few sample letters to get you started.

 Join our mailing list

 Sign up to keep up to date with the latest Persecution news, see your gifts in action, and find out how to get involved to help persecuted believers worldwide.